gearglow/ReptiliaWithATwist/The List.md

 "Teaching," Moody answered, still focusing on the two bouncing creatures.

-"Are those *students!?*" McGonagall shrieked, launching into a rant about the proper way to discipline students, which apparently was _not this._
+"Are those *students!?*" McGonagall shrieked, launching into a rant about the proper way to discipline students, which was apparently _not this._

 As Moody's distraction caused the bouncing to let up, Elysia and Hermione scooped up the creatures and petted them soothingly on the back.
 "Aww, you're so much more pleasant like this," Elysia cooed to the white ferret she was holding.

 "Maybe we should ask Professor McGonagall to leave them like this for a bit," Hermione suggested with a smirk.

 The white one actually seemed to relax a bit at that, but the red one started squirming frantically and making an odd growling noise.

+"Ugh, stop squirming!
+Okay, _fine,_ Ron!"
+Hermione said exasperatedly.

+"It's easier sometimes, not having to be a person, right?"
+Elysia murmured to the white ferret.
+"Nobody expects anything from you.
+Life is simpler."

+The little fur-ball looked up at her, surprise showing clearly even on its ferrety face.

+"Maybe you should give some thought to what _you_ want from your life," she continued, scritching the ferret behind the ears, "and not just what everyone _expects_ of you.
+Life might suck less.
+Or, you'll have to pretend to be someone you're not less often, which I think counts.
+Worked for me, at least.
+Anyway," Elysia said, setting the ferret down, "time to get changed back.
+But think about what I said, yeah?"

+The ferret looked at her for a long moment, then scampered over to where McGonagall was waving her wand over the red-furred weasel.